-The Pros and Cons of Becoming a Green Consultant
+The Pros and Cons of Being a Green Environment Consultant

 You can consult in the areas you feel strongly about.
-Whether you choose green business, also known as mission-based business, green marketing, environmentally friendly household management, green pet care, and the like, you are dedicating your time to issues that matter to you personally.
+Whether you choose a green business, also known as mission-based business, green marketing, environmentally friendly household management, or green pet care, you are dedicating your time to issues that matter to you personally.
 This is the greatest reward.

 Green consulting can be an ideal part-time business.
 You can train to become an eco-consultant on a part-time basis.
 You'll visit people's homes and recommend changes and products that will help people conserve energy and water.
 You could start your own green internet store or work with an existing one.

-Keeping up with ever-changing laws and regulations.
+Keeping up with ever-changing laws and regulations will involve a good deal of your time.
 You need to stay up to date on environmental regulations and laws, which can change rapidly.
 A good suggestion is to monitor the U.S. Environmental Protection Agency site, but this depends on your level of commitment.
 You need to be able to speak in detail on pertinent laws and regulations, old and new.

 One way to adapt is to constantly try to come up with creative solutions.
 You have to be able to think creatively to develop solutions for your clients' everyday environmental challenges.
 This puts a lot of pressure on you - and frequently, too.
 Not only will you have to be able to speak authoritatively about laws and regulations, but you have to be well-versed in technology, too.
 Sometimes, this will be central to a solution.
 So make sure you are up to that task.